Vincent K. McMahon

 Chief Revenue & Marketing Officer

-Wilson sits on the Board of Directors for the Ad Council and the Stamford, Connecticut Chamber of Commerce.
-Wilson is a cum laude graduate of the University of Pennsylvania and holds an MBA from Harvard Business School.
+Wilson sits on the Board of Directors for the Ad Council and she is a cum laude graduate of the University of Pennsylvania and holds an MBA from Harvard Business School.

 President, WWE Studios